Top

 Section 80E

-Interest paid on education loan
+Interest paid on the education loan

 No limit.
 This benefit is available for a maximum of 8 years or until the interest is paid, whichever is earlier